-Here's what it looks like in Salesforce1.
+Here's what it looks like in the Salesforce mobile app.

 Prepopulate Fields with Values

 A more advanced use case is when you want to let users create a record, but you also want one or more of the fields to be populated automatically based on values in a dependent field.